Alan Koch with permission |

 "In a comprehensive new study by the U.S. Geological Survey, every fish from 291 streams across the nation tested positive for mercury contamination.
 By EPA standards, one out of four of the thousand fish tested was unsafe to eat, particularly for children, pregnant women, and nursing mothers.
 Thanks in large part to emissions from coal-burning power plants, mercury contamination is now ubiquitous." - Sierra Magazine November/December 2009 (Volume 94, Issue 6)

 "We have to face the fact that industrial fishing is causing terrible damage to our oceans, the wondrous ecosystem that sustains us all.
 Coral reefs - the rain forests of the sea - have declined 30 percent in the last thirty years, largely because of overfishing and shrimp trawling.
-Industrial fleets have fished out at least 90 percent of all large ocean predators - marlin, swordfish, shark, cod halibut, skate, and flounder - in the past fifty years."
+Industrial fleets have fished out at least 90 percent of all large ocean predators - marlin, swordfish, shark, cod halibut, skate, and flounder - in the past fifty years.""If you care about the sea and its wildlife, if you care about your health and that of your family, especially that of your children, and if you care about the livelihood of the commercial fishermen, there is, of course, something you can do.
+And you know exactly what that is!
+You can make ethically informed choices in the purchases you make from the store, or the food you order in a restaurant."

 - Jane Goodall, in her book, Harvest for Hope, p.
 131

 "Today the cod is a threatened species.
 So, too, are countless other fish.
 The depletion of the world's fish stocks resulting from the overfishing of our seas, lakes, and rivers, along with wasteful and unsustainable methods of extracting the catch, and the pollution of the water itself, is one of the most shocking ecological disasters of our time.
-Drift nets and long lines that stretch for hundreds of kilometers, nets with small mesh that catch young fish before they have a chance to mature, and the vacuum trawlers that suck everything movable into their giant maws, are some examples of unsustainable methods of fishing that destroy thousands of nontargeted species."
+Drift nets and long lines that stretch for hundreds of kilometers, nets with small mesh that catch young fish before they have a chance to mature, and the vacuum trawlers that suck everything movable into their giant maws, are some examples of unsustainable methods of fishing that destroy thousands of nontargeted species."ibidem pp. 117-118

 Fishing Facts: